threefoldtech/info_grid/src/farmers/farmerbot/farmerbot_quick.md

 For more information on the supported commands, refer to the [Farmerbot repository](https://github.com/threefoldtech/tfgrid-sdk-go/tree/development/farmerbot) or the [Additional Information section](farmerbot_information.md#supported-commands-and-flags).

+Once you've verified that the Farmerbot runs properly, you can stop the Farmerbot and go to the next section to set a Farmerbot service.
+This step will ensure the Farmerbot keeps running after exiting the VM.

-### Set a Farmerbot Service
+### Set a systemd Service

-We can set an Ubuntu systemd service to keep the Farmerbot running after exiting the VM.
+It is highly recommended to set a Ubuntu systemd service to keep the Farmerbot running after exiting the VM.

 * Create the service file
   * ```